coreeng/reusable-p2p/README.md

 # Reusable P2P

-This is a reusable Github Actions P2P for CECG's IDP
+This is a reusable Github Actions P2P for CECG's Developer Platform

 ## Usage

-Create a workflow on your repository to use the idp-p2p.yaml workflow
+Create a workflow on your repository to use the p2p.yaml workflow

 ```
 name: P2P